kb1vc/SoDaUtils/README.md

 ## SoDa::Options a simple command line / option parser

- SoDa::Options is a class that allows the programmer to specify command line options (like --help, --out, --enable-deep-fry --set-sauce=Mephis) and parse the (argc, argv) input line.
+ SoDa::Options is a class that allows the programmer to specify command line options (like --help, --out, --enable-deep-fry --set-sauce=Memphis) and parse the (argc, argv) input line.
 There are other ways to do this.
 BOOST::program_options is great.
 The posix getopt is not.